KvalheimRacing/Rover_Exploration/writeup_template.md

 if two rocks are near to each other, look at only one rock (standard deviation)

+RL algorithm with respect to time, movement picking rocks

 **The goals / steps of this project are the following:**